matusoff/ML_models/README.md

 # ML Models

-This repository is a collection of various machine learning models implemented for educational and demonstration purposes.
-It aims to provide a comprehensive set of examples for different machine learning techniques, ranging from basic algorithms to more advanced models.
+This repository is a collection of various machine learning models, personally developed and implemented.
+The project aims to provide a comprehensive set of examples for different machine learning techniques, ranging from basic algorithms to more advanced models, showcasing a wide array of applications and methodologies in the field of machine learning.

 ## Getting Started